CEAC33/soundtrack-composer-masterclass/README.md

 - Tips and Tricks to compose efficiently
 - Working with the Director/Game Designer

-## Music Theory: Coming Up With Musical Ideas Startinng With Nothing
+## Music Theory: Coming Up With Musical Ideas Starting With Nothing

 ### Film Music With Just Two Chords